-A request for an elective (free/individual) study programme (article 7.3h WHW (previously art.
-7.3d), article 3.5 EER) has to be discussed beforehand with the programme management (programme coordinator and/or study advisor) of the study programme involved.
+A request for an elective (free/individual) study programme (article 7.3h WHW, article 3.5 EER) has to be discussed beforehand with the programme management (programme coordinator and/or study advisor) of the study programme involved.
 The outcome of the discussion should be mentioned in the motivation letter/request of the student.
-The Examination Board decides on the request, taking into account the cohesiveness of the elective study programme, the relevance of the elective/free study programme for the student, and the way in which final attainment targets of the study programme are fulfilled by the elective programme.
+The examination board decides on the request, taking into account the cohesiveness of the elective study programme, the relevance of the elective/free study programme for the student, and the way in which final attainment targets of the study programme are fulfilled by the elective programme.